-PSSO 201 Urban Life in the Developing World (CORE-Social and Behavioral Analysis) (Course is offered as needed/3 credits)
+PSSO 201 Urban Life in the Developing World (CORE-Social and Behavioral Analysis)

 An interdisciplinary introduction to the central economic, geographical, political and social dynamics that influence the nature of urbanization and urban life in the developing world.
 Main themes include family life, gender dynamics, urban-rural tensions and the influence of international economic forces in shaping this urbanization.
 Specific policy challenges such as health, housing, employment and the environment will receive attention.
 Case studies of cities in Africa, Asia and/or Latin America will be used.